telerik/blazor-docs/components/tilelayout/overview.md

 ## TileLayout Parameters

-The following table lists Tile Layout parameters.
+The following table lists the Tile Layout parameters.
 Also check the [TileLayout API Reference](/blazor-ui/api/Telerik.Blazor.Components.TelerikTileLayout) for a full list of all properties, methods and events.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)